shopglobal/slipstream/README.md

 Node.js serves both the JSON API and the static web files.
 The app to launch both is `server.js`.
 The endpoint for the API is `/api` and the endpoint for the static web app is just `/`.
 Here are the other API details.
 They are subjec to change so please contact me if there's any inconsistencies.

+For a list of all API endpoints, see the file `routes/userRoute.js`.

 ### /api/authenticate

 This accepts a `username` and a `password` in the body through `POST` and returns an authentication token if they are correct.